Get FREE Legal Advice from ‘LegalforLandlords’

 It’s important to follow the proper procedures!

 It can be terribly tempting to take matters into your own grubby little mitts, especially when you’re dealing with an asshole tenant that is being overwhelmingly unreasonable.
-It may require super-human strength and discipline to remain calm and refrain from pursing your primal instincts, but I urge you to do exactly that.
+It may require super-human strength and discipline to remain calm and refrain from pursuing your primal instincts, but I urge you to do exactly that.
 Fight it.

 The key point to remember is that a tenant has statutory rights, which includes the right to quiet enjoyment (which means the landlord is not entitled to turn up at the property as and when they please) and those rights do not magically disappear, even if the tenant has breached the terms of the tenancy.

-If you decide to impede on your tenants right, your tenant may have grounds to counter-claim, which could result in your tenant gaining the rights to remain in your property and entitlement to financial compensation, which will be drained from your already light(er) pockets!
+If you decide to impede on your tenants right, your tenant may have grounds to counterclaim, which could result in your tenant gaining the rights to remain in your property and entitlement to financial compensation, which will be drained from your already light(er) pockets!

 Yes, it may seem unfair and totally unjust (which it usually is in both cases), but it is the law.

 So the most important aspect of ‘tenant eviction’ is to follow the proper procedures, because it’s the most effective and safest means of eviction- using improper methods could make you prime for criminal prosecution.
+It can typically take anywhere between 14 days to several months to evict a tenant, but it can take even longer if there’s foul play by the landlord.

-Steps for evicting tenants:
+Steps for Evicting Tenants

 Step 1 – Ask yourself, is eviction actually necessary?